rkato5680/SLAM/README.md

 # SLAM

 ### Description
-SLAM(Simultaneous localization and mapping) form a motorcar implemented in python
+SLAM(Simultaneous localization and mapping) from a motorcar implemented in python.

 ### Particle Filter SLAM